 Paying with plastic

-Some taxpayers find the easiest way to pay, either part of what they owe or their full tax bill, is with a credit card.
+Some taxpayers find the easiest way to pay is with a credit card.
 The IRS has awarded contracts to three companies to accept payments by plastic: Official Payments, Link2Gov and WorldPay.
 They take American Express, Discover, MasterCard, Visa or a variety of debit cards.

-Remember, while this may get you off the hook with Uncle Sam, it will cost you in other ways.
 Each company has its own fee schedule that will add to your bill.

-If you pay a fee, make a note of it for next year’s filing.
+If you do pay a fee, make a note of it for next year’s filing.
 The IRS has ruled that this amount is deductible as a miscellaneous itemized expense.

 Keep in mind that if you don’t pay off your credit card in full, you’ll start racking up interest charges on your account.
 In some cases, though, your credit card interest charges might fall below IRS penalties and interest you’d owe if you don’t pay on time.

 A low-interest credit card may be a good option in this scenario.
 Find the best card for your needs at Bankrate.